Best Low-Interest Credit Cards of 2021

 |American Express Cash Magnet||Lengthy intro APR with ongoing rewards.||People who want to pay down debt and still have a great card afterward.|

 |Citi® Diamond Preferred®||Lengthy intro APR on purchases and balance transfers.||People who want to consolidate high-interest debt.|

 Citi Diamond Preferred: Best for an Extended Intro APR Period

 Citi Diamond Preferred Card Pros & Cons

-This card offers a lengthy introductory period with 0% APR on purchases and balance transfers.
+This card offers a lengthy introductory period on purchases and balance transfers.